Two high school students engaging with their teacher in a STEM class

 • Advising on state policy alignment, including the PWR Act, the ESSA College and Career Readiness Indicator (CCRI), and the State’s Perkins V plan.

-• Defining and scaling a work-based learning continuum aligned with State policies and definitions for programs administered by OCCS.
+• Defining and scaling a work-based learning continuum aligned with state policies and definitions for programs administered by OCCS.

 To date, EdSystems has supported OCCS in finalizing pathway maps—which include robust dual credit offerings and work-based learning in alignment with the Illinois College and Career Pathway Endorsement—for the health sciences, IT, education, and manufacturing sectors.
-In addition, dual credit course packets have been designed and disseminated across the district for key priority courses in health sciences, IT, English and math.
-In the 2022–23 school year, the EdSystems team is continuing support for the design and implementation of pathway programs, extending the work-based learning continuum through grades 5–12, and data strategies for tracking pathways and work-based learning experiences.
-Additionally, EdSystems is establishing a new scholarship program for CPS students who earn the College and Career Pathway Endorsement and matriculate into a postsecondary program.
+In addition, dual credit course packets have been designed and disseminated across the district for priority health sciences, IT, English, and math courses.
+EdSystems also provided technical support to implement transitional math and English courses, and to improve the youth apprenticeship system.

 The Latest